api2cart/javascript-sdk/docs/CustomerApi.md

   'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   'storeId': "1", // String | Store Id
   'langId': "3", // String | Language id
+  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
   'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,pagination,result}" // String | Set this parameter in order to choose which entity fields you want to retrieve
 };
 apiInstance.customerAttributeList(customerId, opts, (error, data, response) => {
   if (error) {